Trion states and quantum criticality of attractive SU(3) Dirac fermions: Conclusions and outlook

-For simplicity, we demonstrate the derivation on the finite temperature formalism.
-We first apply the Suzuki-Trotter decomposition to separate the kinetic part and on-site interaction, and obtain the partition function $Z$,
+\appsection{The auxiliary fields coupled to on-site color flips} In this section, we adopt the theorem from Ref.~\cite{WangL2015} to prove that the QMC simulation of attractive SU(3) Hubbard model is sign-problem-free at half-filling.
+We consider the finite-temperature formalism and apply the Suzuki-Trotter decomposition to separate the kinetic and interaction terms in the partition function,